 I allow myself to want to improve.
 To feel the tug of this BIG desire.
 I’ve set being a better writer as a lifetime goal.
 As in something I work toward for the rest of my life.

 I sniff out writing teachers who are a great fit for me.
 I’ve become picky!
 Now I’ll never accept toxic teachers – no matter how famous they might be or how big their internet following or how much a friend likes them.
-I’ve become intimate with how I learn best – spacious retreats, small classes attended over time, and one-on-one mentoring.
+I’ve become intimate with how I learn best – it is on a spacious week-long writing retreat?
+Or in a small group class working together over time?
+Or one-on-one mentoring?
 Writing exercises for their own sake make me crazy.
 Theory dripping in jargon stops me cold.

 I’ve learned to read like a writer.
 This has been so astonishing helpful and yet lockjaw difficult for me.
 Every bit of written material surrounding you (and I’ll wager that’s a lot – wry grin) can teach you something.
 The key?
 Read for what you need to learn right now.
 Apply it by writing.
 Then read some more.
 Apply that.
 (We do this at my writing retreats.)

 I’ve learned the difference between editing and “deepening and thickening.”
 As my favorite writing teacher, Priscilla Long, says,

 “Polishing a too-thin piece is to do the right thing at the wrong time.”